DionKill/ps4-linux-tutorial/docs/revisions.md

 :::
 ::: details Other other terms
 For all the other terms that didn't fit anywhere else:
+- PS4
-- PS4: pfft are you serious?
+	- pfft are you serious?

 :::
 ## To the setup
 Now you've finally become the most powerful human in the world with all these achronyms!
-You should totally go to the next step, where you'll set up the console and PC to start the installation!
+You should go to the next step, where you'll set up the console and PC to start the installation.